peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

 **FIXME**: this may be a problem when implementing versioning and the `Content-Type` header needs to contain the version?

+In case large files need to be uploaded it SHOULD be possible to upload files in pieces, or chunks.
+To upload files in chunks two headers need to be specified in the request:

+* `X-File-Size`: the file size of the complete file in bytes;
+* `X-File-Chunk`: the current chunk number;

+**FIXME**: we should really figure out some better way to do this than providing a proprietary API here...
+Should use existing approaches!

+**FIXME**: use byte ranges instead of chunk numbers

 ## Delete a file
 Files can be deleted using the `DELETE` verb.
 Directories cannot be deleted.